ManthikaL/ManthikaL/README.md

 ## 🏆 Recent Achievements

-- 🌟 Contributed to X open-source projects
+- 🌟
 - 📚 Published Y technical articles
-- 🎓 Completed Z certifications
+- 🎓 Graduated with a Bachelor of Science in Computer Science from the University of Westminster

 ## 🤝 Let's Connect & Collaborate